acl-org/ethics-reading-list/README.md

 * Add your name to the [contributors](#contributors) section as part of your PR.
 Include an affiliation and a weblink if you'd like.
 * References follow a two-tier organization: by year, then by first-author surname.  #tag papers with topics so that they can be found on a per topic basis.
 * Use APA style where possible.
-* Add minimally a `paper` link to direct readers directly to the `.pdf` or metadata page (arXiv or ACL Anthology) of the paper.
+* Add minimally a `paper` link to direct readers directly to the `.pdf` or metadata page (ACL Anthology for example) of the paper.
 * Papers are organized by tags.
 We accept PRs to add or re-organize tags.
 Please help tag your own papers!
 * Update the ``Last Updated'' datestamp above.
+* Prefer peer-reviewed conference or journal reference and link to ArXiv whenever possible.

 ### Contributed by